ontio/ontology/docs/specifications/cli_user_guide.md

 --consensusport
 The consensusport parameter specifies the consensus network port number.
 By default, the consensus network reuses the P2P network, so it is not necessary to specify a consensus network port.
 After the dual network is enabled with the --dualport parameter, the consensus network port number must be set separately.
 The default is 20339.

---dualport
+--dual-port
-The dualport parameter initiates a dual network, i.e. a P2P network for processing transaction messages and a consensus network for consensus messages.
+The dual-port parameter initiates a dual network, i.e. a P2P network for processing transaction messages and a consensus network for consensus messages.
 The parameter disables by default.

 #### 1.1.5 RPC Server Parameters

---disablerpc
+--disable-rpc
-The disablerpc parameter is used to shut down the rpc server.
+The disable-rpc parameter is used to shut down the rpc server.
 The Ontology node starts the rpc server by default at startup.

 --rpcport
 The rpcport parameter specifies the port number to which the rpc server is bound.
 The default is 20336.